Influencers (film): Release

-It also screened in the Borsos Competition program at the 2025 Whistler Film Festival, and is slated to close the Blood in the Snow Film Festival in Toronto on November 22, 2025, ahead of its December 12, 2025 release on Shudder.
+It also screened in the Borsos Competition program at the 2025 Whistler Film Festival, and closed the Blood in the Snow Film Festival in Toronto on November 22, 2025, ahead of its December 12, 2025 release on Shudder.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, 100% of 14 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 7 critics, indicating "generally favorable" reviews.

 In his review for Variety, Dennis Harvey said that Influencers is "a worthy sequel that maintains the original's upscale gloss and narrative twistiness while adding a sufficient number of new wrinkles".

 Mary Beth McAndrews of Dread Central gave the film 4.5 out of 5 stars and wrote, "Naud once again shines as CW, weaponizing her slight, femme frame to craft your worst nightmare in human form.
 When she's with Diane, Naud really does let CW shine, smiling bigger and more genuinely than we've ever seen from the character.
 There's a levity and light around her that's sadly suffocated by her dark, obsessive needs.
 Both Harder's script and Naud's performance bring CW's character to new heights that highlight her complexity as a character, but never forgive or excuse her violent actions", and added, "Harder and Naud have made something special here, and with Influencers, they've proved it's not just lightning in a bottle.
 Expanding the scope and developing CW's character into something much more complex and almost sympathetic makes this a stellar sequel that filmmakers of all budget levels can learn from."

 Joe Lipsett of Bloody Disgusting called Influencers "a great sequel that takes the series in a fun, satirical, and often deliciously mean new direction".